-In 2021, we was decided to change our charity to the Air Ambulance.
-Air Ambulances UK is the national organisation representing, supporting and advocating the lifesaving work of the UK’s 21 air ambulance charities and wider air ambulance sector.
-This charity was very close to the heart of Simon Chesher (pictured), a member who sadly died in a bike accident in 2020.
+In 2023 the chosen club charity for AVTC will be Air Ambulances UK.
+It is the third year of association with this amazing organisation which represents, supports and advocates the lifesaving work of the UK’s 21 air ambulance charities and wider air ambulance sector.
+This charity was very close to the heart of Simon Chesher, a club member who sadly died in a bike accident in 2020.

-A number of activities have taken place throughout 2020 to raise money and also to encourage physical activity as a valuable way of contributing to mental health including via REDJanuary, a community initiative in partnership with Oxfordshire Mind.
-This initiative encourages you to support your mental health by doing something active every day during this characteristically tough month.
-The Club supported REDJanuary by opening up some of our training sessions to non-club members throughout the month, and also raised £185 as a result of members taking part in the REDJanuary challenge - to exercise every day.
+Several different activities were organised throughout 2020 to raise money and also to encourage physical activity as a valuable way of contributing to mental health.
+This started with RED January, a community initiative in partnership with Oxfordshire Mind which encourages you to support your mental health by doing something active every day during this tough month.
+The club supported RED January by opening up some training sessions to non-club members, and also raised £185 via participation.

-At the 2017 AGM, the Club decided to introduce a club charity so that members could support a charity through their triathlon activities.
+At the 2017 AGM, the club decided to introduce a ‘club charity’ that members could support through their triathlon activities.
 Macmillan Cancer Support was chosen as it was a charity that club member Lorraine Keelan had chosen to support during her cancer treatment.
-Sadly Lorraine passed away at the beginning of this year.
-The Club had already lost Ailsa Sparkes to cancer and it has been with great pride that we can remember our members through raising money for their chosen charity.
+Sadly Lorraine passed away at the beginning of 2018.
+The club had already lost Ailsa Sparkes to cancer and it is with great pride that we can remember our members through raising money for their chosen charity.

-During the past year, club members have organised and taken part in five events: Macmillan Cheltenham All Out Swim (2km and 5km swims), an archery afternoon with Lorraine, club members and friends, the London Landmarks Half Marathon, the London Marathon and the Club Charity Run at Berinsfield.
-A total of £4,705 has been raised and is an amazing start to the club’s charity work.
+During the year, club members organised and took part in five events: the Macmillan Cheltenham All Out Swim (2km and 5km), an archery afternoon with Lorraine, club members and friends, the London Landmarks Half Marathon, the London Marathon and the Club Charity Run at Berinsfield.
+A total of £4,705 was raised in what was an amazing start to the club’s charity work.